TeamGloomy/TeamGloomy.github.io/pages/mydoc/skr_1.4_screen.md

 ---
-title: Connecting a screen to an SKR v1.4
+title: Connecting a screen to an SKR v1.4 and SKR v1.4T
 tags: []
 keywords:
-last_updated: 15/01/2021
+last_updated: 15/07/2021
-summary: "Connecting a screen to an SKR v1.4"
+summary: "How to connect a serial screen to an SKR v1.4 and SKR v1.4T"
 sidebar: mydoc_sidebar
 permalink: skr_1.4_screen.html
 folder: mydoc